-At the Kennedy School, Professor Westad is based at the Ash Center for Democratic Governance and Innovation.
-He teaches courses on global and international history, on global power shifts, and on China’s role in international affairs.
+At Yale, Professor Westad teaches courses on global and international history, on global power shifts, and on China’s role in world affairs.

 Professor Westad won the Bancroft Prize for The Global Cold War: Third World Interventions and the Making of Our Times.
 The book, which has been translated into fifteen languages, also won a number of other awards.
 Westad is also the general editor of the three-volume Cambridge History of the Cold War, as well as author of the Penguin History of the World (now in its 6th edition).
 Restless Empire: China and the World since 1750, was released in the US and UK in 2012 and made two Top 100 lists for that year.
 The book won the prestigious Bernard Schwartz Book Award from the Asia Society, awarded annually for outstanding contributions to the understanding of contemporary Asia or U.S.-Asia relations.

 His most recent book, The Cold War: A World History, was published in 2017 by Basic Books in the United States and Penguin in the UK.
 A new history of the global conflict between capitalism and Communism since the late 19th century, it provides the larger context for how today’s international affairs came into being.